csc-training/geocomputing/python/puhti/README.md

 # Scripts

-You can download these scripts to **Puhti** into a location of your choice with
+You can download these scripts to **Puhti** into a location of your choice with the command

 `git clone https://github.com/csc-training/geocomputing.git`